 - The Zephyr is located behind the ticket counter in the entry hall.

-- You can purchase food or bring your own in discretely.
+- You can purchase food or bring your own in.
 There are designated eating areas.
-You can also picnic outside in Jackson Park (where the museum is located).
+You can also picnic outside in front of the museum or in Jackson Park.

 - If you exit the museum on the east by the Giant Dome Theater in the Henry Crown Space Center turn left and walk up to just north of 57th Street you can walk through an underpass under Lake Shore Drive to 57th Street Beach.
 This beach has a beach house, restrooms, and food concession stand Tasty Grill (no website).

 - Guide to the Art Institute of Chicago